 nvme2n1: ios=0/542994, merge=0/0, ticks=0/7889, in_queue=7890, util=99.36%

-Even SATA-based Intel DC S3500 SSDs perform significantly better than the Samsung 980.
+Even the SATA-based Intel DC S3500 SSD performs much better than the Samsung 980.

 fio -ioengine=libaio -name=test -filename=/dev/sda -fsync=1 -direct=1 -bs=4k -iodepth=1 -rw=randwrite -runtime=15